kritikush29/kalakriti/README.md

   - Mobile touch swipe gesture support.
   - **Trackpad Support**: Real-time two-finger horizontal wheel swipe tracking with an accumulator threshold to prevent accidental skipping.
 - 💻 **Fully Responsive**: Adapts seamlessly to all screen sizes, from ultra-wide monitors to mobile screens.
-- 🖼️ **Modular Design**: Configured to display full-width spreads, making it incredibly simple to swap in custom image files.
+- ⚙️ **Modular Design**: Configured via a simple data array, making it incredibly simple to add or swap artworks.

 ---